-Goals: The MS program in science and technology journalism at Texas A&M University is a broad-based science communication program designed to prepare students mainly for careers as writers and editors specializing in the communication of science, technology, and medicine.
-It also can serve as background for related careers and as preparation for doctoral study.
+Goals: The MS program in science and technology journalism (STJR) at Texas A&M University is a broad-based science communication program designed to prepare students mainly for careers as writers and editors specializing in the communication of science, technology, and medicine.
+It also can serve as a background for related careers and as preparation for doctoral study.

 History: In 1996, Texas A&M University, long known for its strength in science and technology, implemented its MS program in science and technology journalism.
 The program moved from the College of Liberal Arts to the College of Veterinary Medicine & Biomedical Sciences in 2006.